- Sharks, like other fish, have skeletons made of cartilage.

 The animal is rarely kept in aquaria because it is a migratory fish that’s used to swimming thousands of miles.
 It also has a diet that most aquaria can’t provide on a regular basis.
 This includes pinnipeds, porpoises, dolphins, sea turtles, seabirds, tuna, and other sharks.
 The great white also has no problem taking chunks out of larger whales.

 The fish is found in waters all over the world save at the Poles, with concentrations around Japan, Oceania, Chile, the northeastern United States, and California, and the Mediterranean Sea.
 Groups seem to prefer to meet in the North Atlantic because of the eddies of warm water found there.

-#5 Biggest Shark: Greenland
+#5 Biggest Shark in the World: Greenland shark

 This 24 foot long fish is one of the longest-lived creatures on Earth.
 Biologists believe it can live as long as 500 years.
 It doesn’t even start to reproduce until it’s between 100 and 150 years old.
 Because it lives so long and reproduces so slowly, efforts are being made to protect this animal, whose conservation status is vulnerable.

 The Greenland shark eats fish and squid found in the cold waters of the North Atlantic and the Arctic.
 The fish actually comes upon its prey while the prey is asleep and simply sucks it whole into its mouth.
 It has also been found with the remains of mammals in its stomach, but scientists believe this is from scavenging.

 Because it has a lot of trimethylamine N-oxide, the flesh of the Greenland shark is poisonous to humans.